March 27, 2023

 Scripture Passage: 1 Corinthians 12:1

 Today, pray that God would reveal it to you and that you would accept whatever he has given to you as a good and grateful steward.
-You will discover your gift while operating in the Body of Christ.
-Ask God to show you how you can serve in your church in a way that capitalizes on your spiritual gift.
-And be willing to do it.
+Pray also that God would show you how you can serve in your church in a way that makes good use of your spiritual gift.